 Application control

-Application control is a cybersecurity measure that regulates which software applications are permitted to install, run, or execute on devices within an organization's IT environment.
-By enforcing strict policies about authorized software, it significantly reduces the attack surface and provides robust protection against malware, ransomware, and unauthorized programs that could compromise system security or data integrity.
+Application control is a cybersecurity practice that regulates which software applications are permitted to install, run, or execute on endpoints, servers, and other devices within an organization's IT environment.
+By enforcing defined policies, it significantly reduces the attack surface and acts as a critical barrier against unauthorized software, malware, ransomware, and other cyber threats that could compromise system integrity or data confidentiality.

-This security control typically operates through two main approaches: blacklisting, which blocks known malicious or unwanted applications, and whitelisting, which only permits explicitly approved software to run while blocking everything else by default.
-Whitelisting is considered the more secure methodology as it prevents unknown threats, including zero-day exploits.
-Application control is essential for maintaining operational stability, ensuring regulatory compliance, and establishing a trusted computing environment across endpoints, servers, and connected devices.
+Application control is typically implemented through two main approaches: blacklisting, which blocks known malicious or undesirable applications, and whitelisting, which permits only explicitly approved software to run while denying everything else by default.
+Whitelisting is considered the more robust methodology, as it provides protection even against zero-day exploits and unpatched vulnerabilities.
+By ensuring only vetted and authorized software operates across the infrastructure, application control helps maintain operational stability, supports regulatory compliance, and serves as a cornerstone of a resilient cybersecurity posture.